jnozzi/cocoadev.com/markdown/CreatingCustomFieldEditor.md

-- (id)windowWillReturnFieldEditor:(General/NSWindow *)sender toObject:(id)anObject
+- (id)windowWillReturnFieldEditor:(NSWindow *)sender toObject:(id)anObject
 {
-    if ([object isKindOfClass:General/[NSTextField class]])
+    if ([object isKindOfClass:[NSTextField class]])
     {
-        return General/[[MYCustomFieldEditor alloc] init];
+        return [[MYCustomFieldEditor alloc] init];
     }
     return nil;
 }

 But this in fact **DOES NOT WORK**!
-Sure, it swaps in the new field editor, but its useless since changes don't register when using bindings in an General/NSTableView.
+Sure, it swaps in the new field editor, but its useless since changes don't register when using bindings in an NSTableView.
 Basically, you click on the cell, your custom field editor pops up, very nice, you hit return and... the original value of the cell come back!
 Clicking away doesn't work either.
-Now, I checked the default field editor and it is in fact an General/NSTextView, so I tried simply this:
+Now, I checked the default field editor and it is in fact an NSTextView, so I tried simply this:

-- (id)windowWillReturnFieldEditor:(General/NSWindow *)sender toObject:(id)anObject
+- (id)windowWillReturnFieldEditor:(NSWindow *)sender toObject:(id)anObject
 {
-    if ([object isKindOfClass:General/[NSTextField class]])
+    if ([object isKindOfClass:[NSTextField class]])
     {
-        return General/[[NSTextView alloc] initWithFrame: General/NSMakeRect(...)];
+        return [[NSTextView alloc] initWithFrame: NSMakeRect(...)];
     }
     return nil;
 }